Skip to main content

 • Make sure docker is running before executing the commands below.

 Step 1.
-Clone the charon repo and copy existing keystore files
+Prepare the existing keystore files

-# Create a folder within this checked out repo
+# Create a folder

 mkdir split_keys

 Copy the existing validator keystore.json files into this new folder.
 Alongside them, with a matching filename but ending with .txt should be the password to the keystore (e.g.: keystore-0.json, keystore-0.txt).
+The files must start with keystore*.

 At the end of this process, you should have a tree like this: